sonisarm/landgen-multisp/README.md

 ### Citation
 When using this repository in academic work, please cite:
 *Sarmiento Cabello S, Rico Y, Curbelo L et al. (submitted).
 Do alpine endemics share drivers of connectivity?
-A multi-species landscape genetic analysis from the Canary Islands*
+Insights from a multi-species landscape genetic analysis from the Canary Islands*